-Community support Has both local community support and greater than local interest and impact.
-Project has local community support, as demonstrated by the submittal of letters of support with application (4 points) 6 Project also has support from outside of the project area, as demonstrated by the submittal of letters of support with application.
-(2 points) Interactive partnerships Clearly identifies collaboration opportunities with government agencies (including California Tribes and Tribal Governments); conservation, science, or fishing organizations; and other partners.
-(2 6 points) Project shows thoughtful plan to include state agency/tribal review throughout the duration of the project, including the initial planning phase, as needed.
+Interactive partnerships Clearly identifies collaboration opportunities with government agencies including California Tribes and Tribal Governments; conservation, science, or fishing organizations; local MPA Collaboratives; and other partners.
+(2 points) 6 • Project shows thoughtful plan to include state agency/tribal review and incorporate input from local partners involved throughout the duration of the project, including the initial planning phase, as needed.
 (4 points) Permitting Proposal identifies any permits that may be necessary to complete the project, provides proof that those permits are already acquired, and lays out a clear and reasonable approach and timeline to 3 receive permits if they are not already acquired.
 If no permits are necessary to complete the project, the proposal must provide sound reasoning to support that statement.
-(3 points) Inclusivity Project benefits disadvantaged communities.
-13 (2 points) 2 Additional funding Project leverages private, state, federal, or local funding sources: projects with at least 25% matching 3 funds (1 point); more than 50% matching funds (2 points); or 100% matching funds (3 points).
-14 Data and project upload When applicable, project has clear data management plan that ensures data will meet established metadata standards 15 .
-Raw data, metadata, associated technical reports, and educational materials 5 are required to be uploaded to California Natural Resources Agency Open Data Platform 16 within 1 year of the project end date.
+(3 points) Inclusivity Λ Project benefits disadvantaged communities.
+42 (4 points) 4 Additional funding Project leverages private, state, federal, or local funding sources: projects with at least 25%-50% 2 matching funds (1 point); or 50%-100% matching funds (2 points).43 Data and project upload When applicable, project has clear data management plan that ensures data will meet established metadata standards 44 .
+Raw data, metadata, associated technical reports, and educational materials 5 are required to be uploaded to California Natural Resources Agency Open Data Platform 45 within 1 year of the project end date.
 (5 points) Total possible points 85